-This blog connects the dots of the graphic in our previous blog on the symptomsOpens in a new tab. of the current reality.
+This blog connects the dots of the graphic in our previous blog on the symptoms of the current reality.

 The company pays employers to manage the company as an engine of prosperity.
 Since prosperity increases the quality of life and the current quality of life for most employees is low, employers feel they must motivate employees, by increasing their remuneration.
 But employers also answer to shareholders who expect an increase in their prosperity.
 One way that is often followed is to reduce operating expenses.
 In a labour-intensive environment, the wage bill is a significant part of the operating expenses.
 Thus, employers feel they must reduce employee remuneration.